Top 11 Ideas to Improve Employee Development & Growth

 And remember to model the kind of behavior you wish to see: if the leadership is engaging in professional development themselves, their employees will be inspired to do the same.
 Be a role model for your staff.
 Doing so can have a direct impact on company culture, morale, and employee motivation to actively participate in learning opportunities.

-How to Develop Employees: The Trouble with Getting Started
+Employee Development Ideas: The Trouble with Getting Started

 But before any of these growth ideas can be implemented, companies must first face the cold fact: Identifying the exact development needs and goals for every employee is a major challenge.
 For instance, if an employee works in sales, it is not sufficient to just give them generalized sales guidance.
 This is because sales involve a myriad of skills – product knowledge, the ability to develop leads and close deals, perhaps the use of CRM software, etc. Then, in each area, a reputable expert must be found to mentor the employee for the exact skill required.
-In addition, a method of measuring successful completion of the goal must be used – how can you tell if a salesperson can close a deal with your toughest customer?
+In addition, a method of measuring the successful completion of the goal must be used – how can you tell if a salesperson can close a deal with your toughest customer?

-Develop your Employees with GrowthSpace
+Develop Your Employees with Growthspace

-There is one platform that can answer this challenge today – GrowthSpace.
-GrowthSpace was founded to solve the most fundamental aspects of employee development: the ability to identify development needs, set goals, find relevant experts, and assess results.
+There is one platform that can answer this challenge today – Growthspace.
+Growthspace was founded to solve the most fundamental aspects of employee development: the ability to identify development needs, set goals, find relevant experts, and assess results.

-To handle an entire organization, GrowthSpace repeats this process with a set of scalable technologies that can answer the refined professional development requirements of hundreds of people.
+To handle an entire organization, Growthspace repeats this process with a set of scalable technologies that can answer the refined professional development requirements of hundreds of people.

 Sound simple?
-The fact is that GrowthSpace is the first and only L&D platform that enables specific, gradable professional development at scale.
-Whether you’re looking to develop a few employees or thousands, in soft skills or hard skills or both, with mentors, trainers, coaches, or other types of expertsGrowthSpace’s solution for talent development can make your L&D dreams an actual reality.
+The fact is that Growthspace is the first and only precision skill development platform that enables specific, professional development at scale.
+Whether you’re looking to develop a few employees or thousands, in soft skills or hard skills or both, with mentors, trainers, coaches, or other types of experts — Growthspace’s solution for talent development can make your talent development dreams an actual reality.